Going Towards The Light

 So near, yet so far, death is something that we have to accept as men and women of faith.
 Here are some things we can reflect on this Sunday:

 1. Roll Away the “Stone” that Keep us from Seeing the True LIGHT of Christ.
 The “stone” could be symbolic of anything that’s keeping us from coming towards Christ.
 It could be the chains of addiction to alcohol, drugs, gossip, envy, prejudices, hatred and uncontrollable anger and being kept by it in the tombs of despair or hopelessness.
 And so, in this Mass, we ask the Lord to roll away the stone to be enveloped by His light.
 It is to allow Jesus to liberate us from both physical and spiritual death – from anything that keeps us away from Him.
-And so, when we come to Him in the Sacrament of Reconciliation, we roll away those obstacles and allow Him to call us by our name as He did to Lazarus, “Come out!”
+And so, when we come to Him seeking and asking for His forgiveness, we roll away those obstacles and allow Him to call us by our name as He did to Lazarus, “Come out!”
 Christ frees us from the slavery of sin to a beginning of new life of grace.

 Harvard University is considered one of the greatest academic institutions in America and around the world; its students have the highest SAT scores, the brightest minds.
 A few years ago, the President of Harvard University was asked, "What is the greatest problem you see in your university?"
 He said, "Emptiness!
 There is no meaning or passion for life.
 Everybody is bored--no fulfillment."